chipsalliance/firrtl-spec/spec.md

 Annotations are serializable to JSON.

-Below is an example annotation used to mark some module `foo`:
+Below is an example annotation used to mark some module `foo`{.firrtl}:

 ```json
 {